 concerns about day laborers congregating near the play area and the homeless using the bathrooms.

-A long-time resident of the Woodside Mary said she has noticed, “adults from Quality Inn, a homeless shelter located near the park walk into the park for their own recreational purposes, which proves a danger to the children playing in the park,” she adds, “many adults pass out in front of the playground with liquor bottles scattered all over.”
+A long-time resident of Woodside, who gave only her first name, “Mary,” said she has noticed adults from Quality Inn, a homeless shelter located near the park, hanging out there.
+She said this made her worry about children playing in the park.
+“Many adults pass out in front of the playground with liquor bottles scattered all over,” she said.

-Julia Santos, who once use to be regular at the playground, cherishing its beauty, now says she feels that “going to the cemetery in Queens Boulevard for green space and cleaner air is much better.”
+Julia Santos said she has stopped going to the playground altogether.
+She said she feels that “going to the cemetery in Queens Boulevard for green space and cleaner air is much better.”

 The plan for the restoration of the playground was announced by Councilman Jimmy Van Bramer and Queens Borough President Melinda Katz last year.

-“The plan is to make the park more inviting place for toddlers, older children, and adults to use the park in a nicer way,” said Queens Park Commissioner Dorothy Lewandowski.
+“The plan is to make the park more inviting place for toddlers, older children, and adults,” said Queens Park Commissioner Dorothy Lewandowski.

-Built in 1956, the Woodside Hart Playground, according to Katz is named after “a true public servant,” Brigadier General Joseph T. Hart, a decorated World War II veteran who lived in Elmhurst.
+Built in 1956, the Woodside Hart Playground, according to Katz, is named after Brigadier General Joseph T. Hart, a decorated World War II veteran who lived in Elmhurst.

 “The park will be closed during construction.
-Adults and children can play at a nearby playground that is a few blocks away,” said Nathan Hart, an official with the Parks Department.
+Adults and children can play at a nearby playground that is a few blocks away,” said Nathan Hart, no relation to the general, an official with the Parks Department.